 Juno makes some bold moves in this volume, and not just in regards to Legoshi.
 We see her step into a leadership role in the drama club and use her moment in the spotlight to deliver an uplifting message about how carnivores can use their strength for good that helps foster goodwill for her fellow wolves amongst the herbivore students.
 Even though her plans didn’t end up going exactly the way she’d hoped, Juno demonstrated that she can be crafty and that she’s a serious contender for the position of Beastar.
 I’m liking her character more and more with each volume and am very excited to see that the competition over who will be the next Beastar is kicking off in earnest.

 Haru and Legoshi still aren’t officially dating and the nature of their relationship remains nebulous, but some progress has been made and Legoshi is committed to improving himself and his control so that they can, hopefully, one day be together.
 Though the one whose instincts I found the most concerning in this volume was Haru.
 When things started to get hot and steamy between her and Legoshi, she felt an uncontrollable urge to climb into his mouth and be eaten by him!
-This was explained as her body instinctually trying to abide by the natural roles that their two species have as hunter and prey, but this idea was confusing to me.
+This was explained as her body instinctively trying to abide by their natural roles of hunter and prey, but this idea was confusing to me.
 Wouldn’t her natural prey instinct be to run?
 That’s certainly been the case in the previous volumes and seems like it would have been a more understandable impediment to their relationship.
 On the plus side, at least Haru doesn’t appear to be pinning after Louis anymore.

 While not as exciting as the previous volume, Beastars volume six wraps up the loose ends of the kidnapping storyline in a satisfactory way and sets us up for the next arc.
 The Beastar competition is about to heat up and I can’t wait to read more!